kevin-hartman/llmops-stacks/README.md

 [See this page](Pipeline.md) for detailed description and diagrams of the ML pipeline structure defined in the default stack.

+## LLMOps changes to MLOps production architecture
+This section highlights the major changes to the MLOps reference architecture for LLMOps applications.

+### Model hub
+LLM applications often use existing, pretrained models selected from an internal or external model hub.
+The model can be used as-is or fine-tuned.

+Databricks includes a selection of high-quality, pre-trained foundation models in Unity Catalog and in Databricks Marketplace.
+You can use these pre-trained models to access state-of-the-art AI capabilities, saving you the time and expense of building your own custom models.
+For details, see [Pre-trained models in Unity Catalog and Marketplace](https://docs.databricks.com/en/generative-ai/pretrained-models.html).

+### Vector database
+Some LLM applications use vector databases for fast similarity searches, for example to provide context or domain knowledge in LLM queries.
+Databricks provides an integrated vector search functionality that lets you use any Delta table in Unity Catalog as a vector database.
+The vector search index automatically syncs with the Delta table.
+For details, see [Vector Search](https://docs.databricks.com/en/generative-ai/vector-search.html).

+You can create a model artifact that encapsulates the logic to retrieve information from a vector database and provides the returned data as context to the LLM.
+You can then log the model using the MLflow LangChain or PyFunc model flavor.

+### Fine-tune LLM
+Because LLM models are expensive and time-consuming to create from scratch, LLM applications often fine-tune an existing model to improve its performance in a particular scenario.
+In the reference architecture, fine-tuning and model deployment are represented as distinct Databricks Jobs.
+Validating a fine-tuned model before deploying is often a manual process.

+Databricks provides Mosaic AI Model Training, which lets you use your own data to customize an existing LLM to optimize its performance for your specific application.
+For details, see [Mosaic AI Model Training](https://docs.databricks.com/en/large-language-models/foundation-model-training/index.html).

+### Model serving
+In the RAG using a third-party API scenario, an important architectural change is that the LLM pipeline makes external API calls, from the Model Serving endpoint to internal or third-party LLM APIs.
+This adds complexity, potential latency, and additional credential management.

+Databricks provides Mosaic AI Model Serving, which provides a unified interface to deploy, govern, and query AI models.
+For details, see [Mosaic AI Model Serving](https://docs.databricks.com/en/machine-learning/model-serving/index.html).

+### Human feedback in monitoring and evaluation
+Human feedback loops are essential in most LLM applications.
+Human feedback should be managed like other data, ideally incorporated into monitoring based on near real-time streaming.

+The Mosaic AI Agent Framework review app helps you gather feedback from human reviewers.
+For details, see [Get feedback about the quality of an agentic application](https://docs.databricks.com/en/generative-ai/agent-evaluation/human-evaluation.html).

 ## Using LLMOps Stacks